 The Future of Green Home Construction

 We expect knowledge about green home construction to proliferate rapidly.
-The state of New York has started a green home construction program, and the California initiative is in place.
+In Europe the aggressive energy and greenhouse gas policies in the Europe 2020 plan are pushing innovation in energy-efficient building practices.
+The state of New York has started a green home construction program, and a California initiative is in place.
 States in general are in motion about climate change and all things green.

 So this is an evolving subject where it pays to do your research, including checking into state, local, and federal incentives for green home construction.